whitneyburton/portfolios/students/1602/thom-pickett/thomp.md

 ### Playing a Part

     I was on the Student Advisory Board, went and worked with classmates at union station outside of class.
-I paired with incoming students and got them set up on screen hero since I had done it before
+I paired with incoming students and got them set up on screen hero since I had done it before.
+I also participated in environment variables.

 ### Protocl Requirements